I’VE HEARD BROOKLINE IS A “YES” COMMUNITY- WHAT IS A “YES” COMMUNITY, AND HOW DOES LIVING IN A “YES” COMMUNITY IMPACT ME?

 WILL MARIJUANA ESTABLISHMENTS FACILITIES BE SECURE?

-Marijuana facilities, regardless of the type of use, are required to be secured by State law.
-For example, the Marijuana product must be kept separate from consumers and even certain employees in a secure location.
-To read all the State regulations, please visit the Cannabis Control Commission’s website.
+State law requires that Marijuana facilities be secure, regardless of the type of use.
+For example, the Marijuana product must be kept separate from consumers, even from certain employees, in a secure location.

-WHAT WILL BE THE TOWN APPLICATION PROCESS TO OBTAIN A LICENSE TO OPEN A MARIJUANA ESTABLISHMENT?
+WHAT IS THE TOWN APPLICATION PROCESS TO OBTAIN A LICENSE TO OPEN A MARIJUANA ESTABLISHMENT?

-All Marijuana Establishments will go through a two-step process with multiple opportunities for public comment.
+All Marijuana Establishments go through a two-step process with multiple opportunities for public comment.

-2) Since WA-17 was approved, as part of the application process for a special permit, the applicant will obtain reports from Fire, Health, and other necessary departments with any specified conditions for that particular Marijuana Establishment and its specific location.
+- As part of the application process for a Special Permit, the applicant must obtain reports from Police Fire, Health, Transportation Departments and sign off from the Building and Planning Departments for that particular Marijuana Establishment and its specific location.
 The Departments will generate reports to the Zoning Board of Appeals based on their expertise and any pertinent public feedback.
-The Zoning Board of Appeals will consider the reports in determining whether or not to issue a special permit.
+The Zoning Board of Appeals will consider the reports in determining whether or not to issue a Special Permit.

-The applicant cannot open for business without a Select Board license, a Special Permit from the Zoning Board of Appeals, and a State license.
+The applicant cannot open for business without a Special Permit from the Zoning Board of Appeals, a license from the Select Board, and a license from the State.

 HOW DO I STAY INFORMED THROUGH THE PUBLIC PROCESS IN RESPECT TO FUTURE MARIJUANA LICENSES?

-Sign up for notifications by utilizing the “Notify Me” notification system.
-You should consider signing up for notifications from the Planning Board, Advisory Council of Public Health, or others.
+Sign up for Select Board hearing notifications via the “Notify Me” notification system.
+You should consider signing up for notifications from the Planning Board and the Board of Appeals.